esa/NIDN/README.md

 For more details than provided with NIDN on the forward models please refer to their docs.
 The adaptations of there code are in the folders [nidn/trcwa/](https://github.com/esa/NIDN/tree/main/nidn/trcwa) and [nidn/fdtd/](https://github.com/esa/NIDN/tree/main/nidn/fdtd).

+Below you can see results of an exemplary optimization of a three-uniform-layer material to design a 1150nm filter.

 ![Exemplary optimization of a three-uniform-layer material to design a 1150nm filter. | width=300](/examples/BP-filter-3layer-opt.gif)
 ![Exemplary optimization of a three-uniform-layer material to design a 1150nm filter. | width=300](/examples/BP-filter-3layer-eps.gif)
 <!-- GETTING STARTED -->